MaksimenkoKirill/ontologica/docs/ONTOLOGICA_COMPLETE.md

 ### 9.1 **The Eternal Educational Cycle**
 ```
-Field of Possibility
+Field of Possibility (Eternal Presence)
     ↓    ↑
 Consciousness Engagement and Return
     ↓    ↑
-Realm of Manifestation
+Realm of Manifestation (Educational Context)
     ↓    ↑
 Relationship Mastery and Development
 ```